guettli/desktop-tips-and-tricks/README.md

 ### Long press back button

-History: The title says a lot (for example in gmail: Access one of the last mails)
+History: The title says a lot (for example in Gmail: Access one of the last mails)

-### Bookmarks are dead, long live autocomplete in address bar
+### Bookmarks are dead, autocomplete in the address bar is king

 I need to open a lot of different tools daily.
 In the past I used bookmarks, but this does not make sense any more.